christian-carnate/christian-carnate.github.io/_posts/2023-12-30-Passing-the-CompTIA-Trifecta.md

 There are a couple of tips that I can share for the Network+.
 - Don't hyperfocus on subnetting or on protocols and port numbers just because it seems complicated at first.
 There are so many other exam objectives that CompTIA needs to test you on, and you may not even be tested on subnetting at all.
 However, it is still important to learn subnetting, especially VLSM/CIDR through the magic number or seven-second methods.
 Each second is precious during an exam, and there is no time to be breaking octets into bits while the clock is ticking down.
-- Because the Network+ is a vendor-neutral exam, keep in mind that you are not going to configuring anything.
+- Because the Network+ is a vendor-neutral exam, keep in mind that you are not going to be typing vendor-specific commands or configuring vendor-specific devices (*e.g.*, Cisco, Juniper, Extreme Networks, Ubiquiti, etc.).
 All concepts are surface-level.
 Just learn what you need to learn and move on.
 If you want to get in-depth, then consider looking into Cisco's CCNA certification.
 - The PBQs are a lot of "guess and check" work.
 If you know the content, then you can solve them in around 20-30 minutes of your time.

 ## The CompTIA Security+